andrewbrandwood/node-basic-site/readme.md

 * Open a new command prompt (or Terminal on mac).
 * Navigate to public folder from the root of the website
 * run - grunt

-### Note: issue with namespacing
-This is using express 4.11.2